openzipkin/brave/instrumentation/p6spy/README.md

 remoteServiceName=myProductionDatabase
 ```

-`logJdbcParameterValues`
+`includeParameterValues`

-By default JDBC parameter values are not logged and will appear as '?' in the logged statement.
-Set this property to 'true' to also log JDBC parameter values.
+When set to to true, the tag `sql.query` will also include the JDBC parameter values.

 **Note**: if you enable this please also consider enabling 'excludebinary' to avoid logging large blob values as hex (see http://p6spy.readthedocs.io/en/latest/configandusage.html#excludebinary).

 ```
-logJdbcParameterValues=true
+includeParameterValues=true
 excludebinary=true
 ```